For a long time this was a pair of busy Little Chef restaurants, now it is mostly about the petrol stations.

 The westbound Little Chef opened in 1996 and the eastbound Little Chef opened in 1998, the latter using a prefabricated building designed to allow the company to expand quickly, built on land cheaply available on the Kettering Bypass.
-The forecourt was already open so it was an easy place to build.
+Both BP forecourts were already open so it was an easy place to build.

-In August 2009, the westbound Little Chef received a thorough refurbishment, and was one of three restaurants chosen to appear in the Channel 4 documentary 'Did Heston Change Little Chef?'.
+The westbound Little Chef received a thorough refurbishment in August 2009, and was one of three restaurants chosen to appear in the Channel 4 documentary 'Did Heston Change Little Chef?'.
 With trade increasing it was planned to gain a Burger King, but this didn't materialise.

 Rothwell Truckstop (3 miles)